Direct and indirect questions exercises

 Where did she go? - Have you any idea where she went?

 Does he want to buy it? - Do you know whether he wants to buy it?

-The indirect questions are more common in English than in some other languages.
-They are more polite and more formal.
-Compare the following examples.
+The indirect question is more common in English than in some other languages.
+It is more polite and more formal.